stooged/PS4-Server-755/README.md

 # PS4 Server 7.55

-This is a project designed for the <a href=https://www.wemos.cc/en/latest/d1/d1_mini_pro.html>esp8266 D1 Mini PRO</a> or other 16mb esp8266 boards to provide a wifi http server and dns server.
+This is a project designed for the <a href=https://www.wemos.cc/en/latest/d1/d1_mini.html>esp8266 D1 Mini</a> or the <a href=https://www.wemos.cc/en/latest/d1/d1_mini_pro.html>esp8266 D1 Mini PRO</a> to provide a wifi http server and dns server.

 the 7.55 exploit seems to have issues with serving the files from the esp device so with this project i have decided to use the <a href=https://en.wikipedia.org/wiki/Cache_manifest_in_HTML5>cache</a> function.<br>
 on the first load of the main page the exploit files will all be stored on the console and then the esp device can be removed.

-due to the size of the exploit files </b>you must use a esp8266 board that has 16mb of storage</b>.

 the firmware is updatable via http and the exploit files can be managed via http.